workadventure/workadventure/docs/maps/api-reference.md

 WA.setProperty(layerName : string, propertyName : string, propertyValue : string | number | boolean | undefined) : void;
 ```

-Set the value of the "propertyName" property of the layer "layerName" at "propertyValue".
-If the property doesn't exist, create the property "propertyName" and set the value of the property at "propertyValue".
+Set the value of the `propertyName` property of the layer `layerName` at `propertyValue`.
+If the property doesn't exist, create the property `propertyName` and set the value of the property at `propertyValue`.

 Example :